Spinall: 2015–2018: Debut album, Dreams, and Iyanu

-Spinall's debut album My Story: The Album (2015) with breakthrough singles "Oluwa", "Gba Gbe E;", and "Money".
-In the following year, on 10 October 2016, DJ Spinall released his second album titled TEN.
+Spinall's debut album My Story: The Albumwas released on 29 October 2015, supported by the singles "Gba Gbe E", "Oluwa", "Attendance", "Excuse Me", and "Pepper Dem".
+The following year, on 10 October 2016, DJ Spinall released his second album titled Ten.
 The album features Davido, Sauti Sol, Mr Eazi, among others, with lead singles "Package" featuring Davido & "Ohema" featuring Mr Eazi.
+Production was handled by Spinall, Ill Keyz, Stunna, Killertunes, Spax, Del B, Reinhard, and Lussh.
 His third studio albums, Dreams was released on 8 October 2017 with singles "Opoju", "Calm Down", and "Gimme Luv".
 On 26 October 2018, he released his 4th studio album Iyanu.
 The album features two lead singles including "Nowo", OkayAfrica refers to as one of 15 biggest Nigerian songs of 2018 featuring Wizkid, which also peaked on MTV Base Official Naija Top 10 Countdown and "Baba" featuring Kizz Daniel, which made it to MTV Base Top 20 Hottest Naija tracks of 2018.
-On 11 December 2020, he released his 5th studio album Grace, under TheCAP Music with 5 self-produced songs.
+On 11 December 2020, he released his 5th studio album Grace, under TheCAPMusic with 5 self-produced songs.
 The album features the top-six songs, "Dis Love" featuring Wizkid & Tiwa Savage, "Sere" featuring Fireboy DML, "Pressure" featuring Dice Ailes, "Everytime" featuring Kranium, "Tonight" featuring Omah Lay, and "EDI" featuring Reminisce.

 In 2015, Spinall became the first African DJ to perform at the SXSW festival in Austin, Texas, with other supporting acts to join Spinall on stage including; Davido, Sarkodie, R2Bees with host Eddie Kadi.
 He is also the first Nigerian DJ to tour 5 cities in United States, including New York City, Miami, Houston, Austin, and Washington, D.C.
 In 2017, he was the official DJ for BET Awards in Los Angeles, California.
 The award was aired across the globe, which also gained him worldwide attention as a Disc Jockey pioneering Afrobeat to the world.
 On 21 April 2019, Spinall became the first Nigerian DJ to headline a show at XOYO in London and the first Nigerian DJ to perform at the Glastonbury Festival on 29 June 2019.
 He signed a deal with Guinness Nigeria as Smirnoff brand ambassador in 2015 and renewed the contract in 2016, 2017, 2018 and 2019.